-A SAN Volume Controller cluster using SAN fabric switches can connect to application hosts, storage controllers, or other SAN Volume Controller clusters, through the use of short or long wave optical fibre-channel connections.
+A SAN Volume Controller cluster using SAN fabric switches can connect to application hosts, storage controllers, or other SAN Volume Controller clusters, through the use of short or long wave optical fiber connections.

 The maximum distance between the cluster and host or the cluster and the storage controller is 300 m for short wave and 10 km for long wave optical connections.
-Longer distances are supported between clusters that use intercluster Metro Mirror or Global Mirror.
+Longer distances are supported between clusters that use the intercluster Metro Mirror or Global Mirror feature.

-Follow these guidelines when you use long wave optical fibre-channel connections:
+Follow these guidelines when you use long wave optical fiber connections:

-- For disaster recovery, each cluster must be regarded as a single entity.
+• For disaster recovery, each cluster must be regarded as a single entity.
 This includes the back-end storage that provides the quorum disks for the cluster.
 Therefore, the cluster and quorum disks must be co-located.
-Do not place components of a single cluster in different physical locations. - All nodes within a cluster must be located in the same set of racks.
-There can be a large optical distance between the nodes in the same cluster; however, the nodes must be physically co-located to permit effective service and maintenance. - All nodes in a cluster must be on the same IP subnet.
-This allows the nodes to assume the same cluster or service IP address. - A node must be on the same rack as the uninterruptible power supply from which it receives power.

-Note: Do not split cluster operation over a long optical distance, otherwise you will only be able to use asymmetric disaster recovery and it will have substantially reduced performance.
+Do not place components of a single cluster in different physical locations.

+All nodes within a cluster must be located in the same set of racks.
+There can be a large optical distance between the nodes in the same cluster; however, the nodes must be physically co-located to permit effective service and maintenance.
+All nodes in a cluster must be on the same IP subnet.
+This allows the nodes to assume the same cluster or service IP address.
+A node must be on the same rack as the uninterruptible power supply from which it receives power.
+Note: Do not split cluster operation over a long optical distance; otherwise, you will only be able to use asymmetric disaster recovery and it will have substantially reduced performance.
 Instead, use two cluster configurations for all production disaster recovery systems.

-Performance of fibre-channel extenders

-When you are planning to use fibre-channel extenders, be aware that the performance of the link to the remote location decreases as the distance to the remote location increases.

-For fibre-channel IP extenders, throughput is limited by latency and bit error rates.
-Typical I/O latency can be expected to be 10 microseconds per kilometer.
-Bit error rates vary depending on the quality of the circuit that is provided.

-You must review the total throughput rates that might be expected for your planned configuration with the vendor of your fibre-channel extender and your network provider.

-Clusters

-All of your configuration and service tasks are performed at the cluster level.
+Clusters All of your configuration and service tasks are performed at the cluster level.
 Therefore, after configuring your cluster, you can take advantage of the virtualization and the advanced features of the SAN Volume Controller.
 A cluster can consist of two nodes, with a maximum of eight nodes.
 Therefore, you can assign up to eight SAN Volume Controller nodes to one cluster.

-All configurations are replicated across all nodes in the cluster, however, only some service actions can be performed at the node level.
+All configurations are replicated across all nodes in the cluster; however, only some service actions can be performed at the node level.
 Because configuration is performed at the cluster level, an IP address is assigned to the cluster instead of each node.

-Cluster state

-The state of the cluster holds all of the configuration and internal data.
+Cluster state The state of the cluster holds all of the configuration and internal data.
 The cluster state information is held in nonvolatile memory.
 If the mainline power fails, the uninterruptible power supply units maintain the internal power long enough for the cluster state information to be stored on the internal SCSI disk drive of each node.
-The read and write cache information, which is also held in memory, is stored on the internal SCSI disk drives of the nodes in the input/output (I/O) group that are using that information.
+The read and write cache information, which is also held in memory, is stored on the internal SCSI disk drives of the nodes in the internal SCSI disk drives of the nodes in the input/output (I/O) group that are using that information.
 Similarly, if the power fails to a node, configuration and cache data for that node is lost and the partner node attempts to flush the cache.
 The cluster state is still maintained by the other nodes on the cluster.

-Figure 2 on page 40 shows an example of a cluster that contains four nodes.
-The cluster state shown in the grey box does not actually exist, instead each node holds a copy of the entire cluster state.
+Figure 2 on page 39 shows an example of a cluster that contains four nodes.
+The cluster state shown in the grey box does not actually exist.
+Instead, each node holds a copy of the entire cluster state.